DaveBenham/VenomModules/README.md

 ### Left and Right inputs

 The Right input is normaled to the Left input.
 The Left input is normaled to 10V so that Shaped VCA without any patched inputs can function as a constant CV source with the Level knob setting the value.
-The 10V normaled input is also convenient for using Shaped VCA as a wave shaper for the Level input.
+The 10V normaled input is also convenient for using Shaped VCA as a waveshaper for the Level input.

 ### Left and Right outputs